 Get a handle on your data

-The critical word when it comes to creating a disaster recovery plan is “Redundancy”.
-Backing up data is simple and it is essential for any business.
+The critical word when it comes to creating a disaster recovery plan is “Redundancy.”
+Backing up data is simple, and it is essential for any business.
 You have to understand what data you have and where it is located.
 Depending on the type of data, you might need additional security safeguards or account for special treatment.
-This is especially important for businesses with multiple locations – a larger spread means a bigger threat landscape, an example of this would be is one location has an older IT infrastructure that isn’t maintained as well, it makes for an easier entry point into the corporate system.
-Regularly scheduled backups will replicate your files from their primary location to an off-site location or cloud, this is essential and will help mitigate post headaches post disaster.
+Knowing your data’s location is especially important for businesses with multiple locations – a larger spread means a more significant threat landscape, an example of this is when one site has an older IT infrastructure that isn’t maintained as well, it makes for a more accessible entry point into the corporate system.
+Regularly scheduled backups will replicate your files from their primary location to an off-site location or cloud.
+This is essential and will help mitigate headaches post-disaster.

 Make sure you have a Disaster Recovery Plan in place before something happens.
-Make sure you identify your resources, back up your data and test your plan to make sure your company will be back up an running as fast as possible after a data breach, ransomware attack or extreme weather.
+Make sure you identify your resources, back up your data and test your plan to make sure your company will be back up running as fast as possible after a data breach, ransomware attack or extreme weather.

-Businesses depend on IT infrastructure, but is your business and employees prepared for the worst?
+Businesses depend on IT infrastructure, but are your business and employees prepared for the worst?
 Potential disasters for IT environments are just around the corner: ransomware, data breaches and extreme weather, are all threatening your business.
 Do you know how you’re going to get your business up and running after the disaster?
 It’s a headache that can be minimized by a Disaster Recovery Plan.